If saving money seems like too hard a task, it’s good to start slow. Here are 50 simple ways to save money – start today!

 34. When travelling with the kids – pack food and drinks and stop in parks and reserves.

-35. When travelling consider hostels as opposed to hotels.
+35. When travelling consider hostels or cabins as opposed to hotels.

 36. Use libraries rather than buy books.
 You can also borrow children’s dvd’s and cd’s.